unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/NormalMap.md

 # Normal Map Settings

 A texture that dictates the bumpiness of the material.
-The slider is for controlling strength.
-The UTS allows control over the level  and which areas it is applied to.The slider is for controlling the strength.
+The **Unity Toon Shader** allows control over the strength and which areas it is applied to.

 * [Normal Map](#normal-map)
 * [Normal Map Effectiveness](#normal-map-effectiveness)